-The potential impact of the Employee Retirement Income Security Act of 1974 (ERISA) should be considered when designing any form of employee benefit.
+The potential impact of the Employee Retirement Income Security Act of 1974 (ERISA)7 should be considered when designing any form of employee benefit.
 ERISA can impose burdensome participation, reporting and disclosure requirements.
-A GEBA should be able to avoid many ERISA requirements because the existence of a "plan" is a prerequisite to jurisdiction under ERISA.
-ERISA applies only to "an employee welfare benefit plan or an employee pension benefit plan or a plan which is both."

-For example, a U.S. District Court in Kansas provided important guidance in Lackey vs. Whitehall Corporation, where it stated that employee benefits "provided in a contract negotiated by an employer and an individual employee is not an employee benefit plan for the purposes of ERISA."
+A GEM can avoid many ERISA requirements because the existence of a "plan" is a prerequisite to jurisdiction under ERISA.8 ERISA applies only to "an employee welfare benefit plan or an employee pension benefit plan or a plan which is both."9 For example, a U.S. District Court in Kansas provided important guidance in Lackey vs. Whitehall Corporation,10 where it stated that employee benefits "provided in a contract negotiated by an employer and an individual employee is not an employee benefit plan for the purposes of ERISA."11

-In determining whether there is a plan, the courts consider the facts and circumstances surrounding the arrangement.
-In Lackey, the facts and circumstances considered important were that the plan was not treated as a general plan for the entire management team; there were no plan documents, no funding accounts, no named fiduciaries or trustees, and no assets held in trust as with typical employee benefit plans.
-Consequently, under these guidelines, an individually negotiated GEBA would be considered an ERISA plan and will be subject to some of the ERISA requirements.

-However, the most burdensome ERISA requirements associated with a qualified plan should be able to be avoided under the "top-hat" exemption discussed below.
+In determining whether there is a plan, the courts consider all facts and circumstances surrounding the arrangement.12 In Lackey, the facts and circumstances that were considered important were that the plan was not treated as a general plan for the entire management team; there were no plan documents, no funding accounts, no named fiduciaries or trustees, and no assets held in trust as with typical employee benefit plans.
+Consequently, under these guidelines, an individually negotiated GEM would be considered an ERISA plan and subject to some of the ERISA requirements.
+However, the most burdensome ERISA requirements associated with a qualified plan can be avoided under the "top hat" exemption discussed below.

-The conclusion that the GEBA does not fall beyond the reach of ERISA is supported by the 5th Circuit Court of Appeals in Murphy vs. Inexco Oil Company.
-In the court's analysis, it observed Congress did not intend to "control every aspect of the employer-employee relationship or every promise made to employees."
-Instead it sought only to deal with those types of abusive plans and practices it sought to remedy.
-The court noted ERISA was intended to be applied only to those plans which permit the employer to take action inconsistent with the employee's anticipated retirement benefits.

-It is clear that GEBA's policy instructions and the GEBA employment contract allow the employer to take action that would classify the GEBA as a plan under ERISA.
-Again, the most burdensome ERISA requirements associated with a qualified plan can be avoided under the "top-hat" exemption, discussed below.
+The conclusion that the GEM does not fall beyond the reach of ERISA is supported by the 5th Circuit Court of Appeals in Murphy vs. Inexco Oil Company.13 In the court's analysis, it observed that Congress did not intend to "control every aspect of the employer/employee relationship or every promise made to employees."14 Instead it sought only to deal with those types of abusive plans and practices it sought to remedy.15 The court noted ERISA was intended to be applied only to those plans which permit the employer to take action inconsistent with the employee's anticipated retirement benefits.
+It is clear that GEM's policy instructions and the GEM employment contract allow the employer to take action that would classify the GEM as a plan under ERISA.
+Again, the most burdensome ERISA requirements associated with a qualified plan should be able to be avoided under the top hat exemption discussed below.

-Top-hat exemption
+Top hat exemption

-A GEBA may avoid ERISA participation, reporting and disclosure requirements by falling under the "top-hat" exemption.
-If the GEBA was considered a plan for ERISA purposes, it would have to be characterized as a pension benefit plan, a welfare benefit plan or a plan which is both.

-The top-hat exemption may apply to both the pension benefit and welfare benefit plans.
-The top-hat exemption applies to plans providing benefits for a select group of management or highly compensated employees.
+A GEM may avoid ERISA's burdensome participation, reporting and disclosure requirements by falling under the top hat exemption.
+If the GEM was considered a plan for ERISA purposes, it would have to be characterized as a pension benefit plan, a welfare benefit plan or a plan which is both.
+The top hat exemption may apply to both the pension benefit and welfare benefit plans.
+The top hat exemption applies to plans providing benefits for a select group of management or highly compensated employees.

-The important requirement under the top-hat exemption is the "management or highly compensated" concept.
-Executives in a top-hat group must qualify as "management or highly compensated" employees.
-These employees are typically management who impact the profitability of the company or are employees who are usually in the highest paid levels of the company.
+The important requirement under the top hat exemption is the "management or highly compensated" concept.
+Executives in a top hat group must qualify as management or highly compensated employees.
+These employees are typically management who impact the profitability of the company or are employees who are usually at the highest paid levels of the company.

-Rank-and-file employees cannot be included in the top-hat group.
-Rank-and-file employees generally provide support services, are not highly compensated, do not influence the direction or management of the business or cannot influence the design of the plan.
+Rank-and-file employees cannot be included in the top hat group.
+Rank-and-file employees generally provide support services, are not highly compensated, do not influence the direction or management of the business or cannot influence the design of the plan.16